mantil-io/docs/commands/mantil_logs.md

 # mantil logs

-Fetch logs for a specific function/api
+Fetch logs for a specific API

 Logs can be filtered using Cloudwatch filter patterns.
 For more information see: https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/FilterAndPatternSyntax.html